 And, of course, if you are lucky enough to have a fireplace, light a fire as often as possible — it’s one of the hygge-ist things you can do, and it can reduce your need to turn on the heater.

-Methodology: Prices listed were sourced as an average, based off of items for sale at major home improvement retailers in North America.
+Methodology: Prices listed were sourced as an estimate, based off of items for sale at major home and home improvement retailers in North America.
 Costs reflect either the cost to purchase the item mentioned, or the cost of the items needed to complete the task.
+Prices are accurate as of Nov.
+26, 2018.